startechup/networking-valley/README.md

 2.0
 - Updated library to be compatible with new Android Studio / Gradle versions
 - Removed deprecated methods
-1.0.5
-- Can now upload images using the `NetworkingValley.constructImageUploadRequest()` method.
-This implementation on uploading images is a multipart/form-data enctype.

 ### Dependencies
 Before using the library make sure you have the two libraries added to your project.